You can count on two hands (with fingers left over) the number of great artists

 Christmas Spirit is fine - a humble little record imbued with Cash's homespun

-squeezing the life out of his music in an effort to set a properly reverential
+squeezing the life out of the music in an effort to set a properly reverential

 tone.
 Christmas kicks the life right out of Cash's usually irrepressible muse,

-like "Christmas With You" (a duet with June) are pleasant, but any hint
+like "Christmas With You" (a duet with June) and "That Christmasy Feeling" (sung with Tommy) are pleasant enough, but any hint

 of tension is long gone.
-That tension - embodied as fear, lust, or despair - powered
+That tension - embodied as fear, lust, or despair - powers

-Johnny Cash's greatest records, and it's sorely missed here.
+Johnny Cash's greatest records, and it is sorely missed.

-Christmas (1980) is awful.
-Cash uses the term "classic" rather literally, meaning heavily orchestrated arrangements,
+Christmas (1980), is awful.
+The term "classic" is used literally, meaning heavily orchestrated arrangements

 awash in choral niceties, unidentifiable as country music.
-Whereas Spirit and Family retained
+While Christmas Spirit and Family Christmas were low-key records, they retained

-Christmas is regrettable, forgettable, and occasionally ridiculous ("The Little Gray Donkey").
+Christmas is regrettable, forgettable, and occasionally ridiculous (cf. "The Little Gray Donkey").

 In 1986, Johnny Cash - now roundly out-of-fashion - was booted by Columbia, his